-These assignments are the core of this course (45% of final grade), given the strong focus on applications.
+These assignments are the core of this course (30% of final grade), given the strong focus on applications.
 I will post a total of three assignments to Sakai (or other agreed upon electronic means) two weeks before they are due.
 You are welcome to work with other students on the assignments (maximum of 3), but everyone must turn in his or her own version of the homework.
 Your assignment must clearly reflect your own work and should not contain verbatim passages from your classmates' assignments.
 Late work will receive no credit.
 We will discuss answers to the assignments in class after they are turned in.

 In addition to assignments, you will work in a group (maximum of 3) to identify, analyze, and present your findings regarding a recent or ongoing policy/regulatory topic (e.g. merger policy in telecommunications, pharmaceutical price controls, etc.).
 This topic will be identified by the end of the second week of class (must be approved by instructor).
-The final results of your analysis will be presented and defended during the scheduled final time (or slightly before based on enrollment), and a copy of your slides from the final presentation must be turned in by the date of the final.
+The final results of your analysis will be presented and defended during the scheduled final time (or slightly before based on enrollment), and a copy of your paper (at least 10 pages) must be turned in by the date of the final.
 The content of the presentation must consist of careful and thoughtful analysis of the economic issues surrounding your chosen topic.
-The presentation should last approximately 25 minutes, followed by 10 minutes of questions by the instructor.
+The presentation should last approximately 25 minutes, followed by 5 minutes of questions by the instructor (oral defense).
 The first part of the presentation should motivate the importance of the topic, and identify and analyze the economic issues of interest.
 The second part of the presentation should evaluate/critique existing policy (or absence of), provide recommendations/guidelines for optimal policy, or offer support for why policy guidance can't be given.
-To accomplish this end, periodically throughout the semester you'll be asked to briefly present progress to the class, and you are also expected to seek out mentoring/guidance during and/or outside office hours.
-Further, 10% of your grade is offered as incentive to provide feedback to your classmates on their presentations throughout the semester.
+To accomplish this end, periodically throughout the semester you'll be asked to briefly present progress to the class, and you are also expected to seek out mentoring/guidance from me during and/or outside office hours multiple times throughout the semester.
+Further, 10% of your grade is offered as incentive to provide feedback to your classmates on their presentations throughout the semester (3 of which count for 30% of your grade).
 You should view this task as similar to what might be asked of you if you were employed at a consulting firm or federal regulator.